sevuganhari/sood-tm3/README.md

 ### Features

 - DIY
-- 3D Print a pair of V1* (or) 3D print of V2.
+- 3D Print a pair of V1* (or) 3D print one V2.
-- You should choose the appropriate material that suits fit.
-(I used PLA for V1, and ABS for V2, both came out good)
+- You should choose the appropriate material that suits fit for your use and taste.
+(I selected White Color, and used PLA for V1, ABS for V2.)
 - This is for Tesla Model 3 2017-2018 (currently),
 - Gives a sufficient lift to name plate by preventing airflow to vents behind the front bumper.
 - Print on any color to match your cars color.